The NAFKAM national CAM survey

 All respondents are also asked whether they have used dietary supplements (cod liver oil, vitamins/minerals, trace elements etc) in the past year, and about their possible costs for this.

-This is done, even if NAFKAM does not consider ordinary use of dietary supplements (in line with the supplement's declaration) for maintaining one's health as CAM - but because NAFKAM has a specific assignment from the health authorities to monitor the population's use of supplements.
-For pratcical purposes, this is included in our CAM survey.
+This is done, even if ordinary use of dietary supplements (in line with the supplement's declaration) for maintaining one's health is not considered CAM - but due to NAFKAMs specific assignment from the health authorities to monitor the population's use of supplements.
+For practical purposes, we include this in our CAM survey.

 In addition, there is a variable part, with different questions on different topics that vary from time to time.
 For example, we have asked about the respondents' lifestyle and habits, shape, mood and satisfaction, and their perceptions of various factors for quality of life.